digital-agenda-data/digital-agenda/README.md

 Consequently, dashboard queries must either enforce this, or avoid data duplication, e.g. from indicators that are present in multiple datasets.
 Otherwise, the `import-with-query` command will terminate with data integrity errors, and the import must be re-run after fixing the query.

+## Excel Data Import

+Facts can be loaded from Excel files (`.xls` and `.xlsx` formats supported).

+Imports are started by creating a new record in the "Data file imports" admin site section.
+Once a file is uploaded and the record is saved, the import task will run asynchronously, and update the record status when completed.
+On failure, the `errors` JSON field is populated with the relevant details - e.g. the unknown dimension codes encountered in the file's data.

+Data structure requirements:
+- data is on the first sheet
+- data starts on second row (header row is skipped, contents are not relevant)
+- columns order is:
+  - year
+  - country
+  - indicator (variable)
+  - breakdown
+  - unit
+  - value
+  - flag(s)